Acid-Free/bgh-cp1-exam/notes.md

 - [ ] Instead of just fetching patient data from dashboard when updating, fetch the latest patient info from backend
 - [ ] Add datable sorting filters
 - [ ] Add datatable search
+- [ ] Show admissions with the following filters: active, discharged, all

 ## Refactors